Disentis – Maighels-Hütte – Disentis

 Description

-They load the gravel bike into the Rhaetian Railway in Disentis and take it towards the Oberalp Pass to Tschamut (1645 m above sea level.M.).
+You load the gravel bike into the Rhaetian Railway in Disentis and take it in the direction of the Oberalp Pass to Tschamut (1645 m above sea level).
 From here you follow the still young Rhine towards its source.
-First the Veloroute 3 leads you in the direction of the Oberalp Pass, in Surpalits (1831 m above sea.M level) turn onto the mountain bike route no. 205.
-A steep gravel road takes you into high alpine terrain and with each pedal stroke the air gets a little thinner.
-In Siara (2174 m above sea level.M) you have the opportunity to tackle the last 900 meters and 176 meters of altitude difference to the source of the Vorderrhein on foot.
-A steep and impassable path leads to the Lai da Tuma (2345 m above sea level.M.).
-If luck on two wheels is closer to you, follow the natural road to the Maighels Hut (2314 m above.M sea level) at Lai Urlaun.
-The hut is the highest point on the tributaries of the Vorderrhein, which can be reached by bike.
-A rest is more than deserved before you first follow the natural road and then the Oberalp pass road back to Tschamut.
-In Selva turn off the main road and take the Graubünden Bike Route 90 to Sedrun (1406 m above sea level.M.).
-Here a small detour to the village is worthwhile to strengthen yourself in "La Conditoria" with the smallest nut cake in the world.
-Via Surrein you reach the Muota Pigniel to the Uaul Cavorgia, which scores with its flora and a great panoramic view.
+First, the Veloroute 3 leads you in the direction of the Oberalp Pass, in Surpalits (1831 m above sea level) you turn onto the mountain bike route no. 205.
+A steep gravel road takes you into high alpine terrain and with every pedal stroke the air gets a little thinner.
+In Siara (2174 m above sea level) you have the opportunity to tackle the last 900 meters and 176 meters of altitude difference to the source of the Anterior Rhine on foot.
+A steep and impassable path leads to Lai da Tuma (2345 m above sea level).
+If you prefer happiness on two wheels, follow the dirt road to the Maighels hut (2314 m above sea level) at Lai Urlaun.
+The hut is the highest point on the tributaries of the Anterior Rhine that can be reached by bike.
+A rest is more than deserved before you first follow the dirt road and then the Oberalp pass road back to Tschamut.
+In Selva, turn off the main road and take the Graubünden Bike Route 90 to Sedrun (1406 m above sea level).
+Here it is worth taking a short detour to the village to fortify yourself in "La Conditoria" with the smallest nut cake in the world.
+Via Surrein you reach the Uaul Cavorgia via the Muota Pigniel, which scores with its flora and a great panoramic view.
 The route takes you back to Disentis via Mumpé Medel.
-Even from a distance you can see the imposing Benedictine monastery, which has shaped the place since the 13th century.
+From afar you can see the imposing Benedictine monastery, which has shaped the village since the 13th century.

 This content has been translated automatically.